 Keenan Tyler Oliphant is a Theatre-maker and Director from Cape Town, South Africa.
-Keenan is a founding member of Mixing Bowl Productions, an underground music theatre company which focuses on the promotion of alternate and contemporary music theatre works.
+Keenan is a founding member of Mixing Bowl Productions, an underground music theatre company that focuses on the promotion of alternate and contemporary music theatre works.
 As Artistic Director he has produced and directed premier devised pieces In-between and Private Parts at the South African National Arts Festival.
-Since relocating Keenan has directed collaborative pieces at festivals including Dixon Place’s Hot Fest, Samuel French Off- Off Broadway Festival, The International Human Rights Arts Festival.
-He was a part of the New Ohio Producers Club 2020 and a member of the Clubbed Thumb Directing Fellowship 2020/21.
-He has served as second assistant director to Rachel Chavkin (Moby Dick A.R.T Cambridge 2019), Raja Feather Kelly (We’re Gonna Die Second Stage Theater New York 2020) and is Associate Director for the Bengson’s work in progress OHIO (St Ann’s Warehouse).
+Since relocating Keenan has directed collaborative pieces at festivals including Dixon Place’s Hot Fest, Samuel French Off-Off Broadway Festival, The International Human Rights Arts Festival.
+He was a part of the New Ohio Producers Club 2020, a member of the Clubbed Thumb Directing Fellowship 2020/21 and the Drama League Directing Fellowship 2021/2022.
+Keenan is the Associate Director of Hadestown (Broadway), Oratorio for Living Things (Ars Nova), and was the assistant director for the Bengson's work The Broken Ear Set-list (St Ann’s Warehouse).
+He has served as second assistant director to Rachel Chavkin (Moby Dick A.R.T Cambridge 2019), Raja Feather Kelly (We’re Gonna Die Second Stage Theater New York 2020) .
 MFA Directing [Columbia University];BMus Honours Jazz Vocals [UCT];BA Drama, English Jazz [UCT]

 ABOUT THEATRE MAKING